Kagoule

 Kagoule is an alternative rock band from Nottingham, UK.
 Formed when the members were in their teens, the line-up consists of Cai Burns (vocals, guitar), Lucy Hatter (bass guitar, vocals) and Lawrence English (drums).
 They band has released two albums, Urth (2015) on Earache Records and Strange Entertainment (2018) on Alcopop!
 Records.

-Its sound has been described as being heavily influenced by indie and grunge bands from the 1990s such as Pixies and The Smashing Pumpkins, as well as hardcore punk bands such as Fugazi.
+History

 Formation, early years and Urth

 The band was formed when the members were in their early teens and initially worked with a local record label, Denizen Recordings.
 In 2014, Kagoule appeared on the BBC Introducing stage at the Glastonbury Festival.
 They band released several singles before their first album, Urth, was released in 2015 by Earache Records, best known for extreme metal bands such as Napalm Death and Bolt Thrower.
 The album was well-received by the alternative music press, being described by The Quietus as "an exciting debut album that thrills from beginning to end" and by Louder Than War as "a gorgeous, big bastard brick-shit-house of a record".